WasmEdge/docs/docs/contribute/plugin/develop_plugin_cpp.md

 This flowchart illustrates the process of developing a WasmEdge plugin, showcasing the steps involved from choosing a programming language to finalizing and releasing the plugin.

-## Set up development environment
+## Set up a development environment

 To start developing WasmEdge plugins, it is essential to set up the development environment properly.
 This section provides step-by-step instructions for WasmEdge plugin development -

 - **Build WasmEdge from source**: For developing WasmEdge plugin in C++ language, you will need to build WasmEdge from source.
 Follow the[build WasmEdge from source](../source/build_from_src.md) for instructions.

-- **Install WasmEdge with plugins (optional)**: Installing WasmEdge with existing plugins can provide you with additional functionality and serve as a reference for your own plugin development.
+- **Install WasmEdge with plugins (optional)**: Installing WasmEdge with existing plugins can provide you with additional functionality and serve as a reference for your plugin development.
 If you want to utilize or test the compatibility of your new plugin with existing plugins, you can install them using the provided installer script.
 The installed plugins will be available for your development environment.

   To see a list of supported plugins and their specific install commands, see the [Install WasmEdge](develop/build-and-run/install) plugins and dependencies section.